wangclnlp/DeepSpeed-Chat-Extension/examples/esrl/README.md

-# Step3: ESRL: Efficient Sampling-based Reinforcement Learning for Sequence Generation
+# ESRL: Efficient Sampling-based Reinforcement Learning for Sequence Generation (in Step3)

 paper: https://arxiv.org/abs/2308.02223

 👉 **The ``--dynamic_sampling`` argument**

-We added this argument for enabling the feather of ESRL in the above paper.
+We added this argument for enabling the features of ESRL in the above paper.

-## How to train the model
+## How to Train the Model

 ```bash
 bash examples/esrl/train.sh